bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

-Questions and Answers:
+### Questions and Answers:

-1. Describe the following: DataBase, Collection , Document
+1. Describe the following: Database, Collection, and Document

 A database is a collection of data that you can retrieve, create or add to, modify or update, and delete.